lero003/edo_bonsai/walkthrough.md

 ## 3. Features Implemented

-- **Cyber-Edo Aesthetic**: A mix of dark mode, neon green, and traditional serif fonts.
+- **Open Sumi-e Aesthetic**: A light, airy design inspired by traditional ink wash painting.
 - **Interactive Bonsai**: A canvas-based tree that grows procedurally.
+- **Simulation Mode**: Toggle "Auto-Watering" to watch the tree grow automatically with random comments.
-- **"Edo-fication" API**: A Hono backend that "translates" your text into Haiku-style responses (mocked for now).
+- **"Edo-fication" API**: A Hono backend that "translates" your text into Haiku-style responses.
-- **Glitch Effects**: Visual glitches on the title and tree leaves.

 ## 4. Deployment to Cloudflare Pages

+### Option A: Direct Upload (CLI)
-To deploy this to the internet:
+To deploy immediately from your terminal:

 ```bash
 npm run deploy
 ```

-This will use Wrangler to deploy your `public` folder and `functions` to Cloudflare Pages.
+### Option B: Git Integration (Dashboard)
+If you push this code to GitHub/GitLab and connect it to Cloudflare Pages, use these settings:

+- **Framework Preset**: `None`
+- **Build Command**: `npm install`
+- **Build Output Directory**: `public`
+- **Environment Variables**: None needed yet.

+> [!IMPORTANT]
+> The error `Could not resolve "hono"` happens if dependencies aren't installed.
+Setting the Build Command to `npm install` ensures Cloudflare downloads the necessary libraries before building the functions.

+The `functions` directory will be automatically detected by Cloudflare Pages to run the Hono backend.

 ## 5. Next Steps